 According to Bekoe, Eshun and Bordoh (2013:28) "knowledge is constructed during the learning process and that a student discovers knowledge for him/herself, rather than receiving knowledge, and this inspires the notion of performance-based assessment."
-It is becoming more and more evident that formative assessment is an integral component of the teaching and learning process (Gipps, 1990; Black & William, 1998).
+It is becoming more and more evident that formative assessment is an integral component of the teaching and learning process.
 Bordoh, Bassaw and Eshun (2013:9) assert that "formative assessment is used to provide information on the likely performance of students; to describe strength or weakness and feedback given to students, telling them which items they got correct or wrong.
 Formative assessment enhances the efficacy of instructional strategies of Social Studies tutors."
 There is all indication that formative assessment informs the teacher about what students think and about how they think.
-Formative assessment helps teachers to establish what students already know and what they need to learn.
 Ampiah, Hart, Nkhata and Nyirend (2003) contend that a teacher need to know what children are able to do or not if he or she is to plan effectively.
-Also Goodrum, Hackling and Ronnie (2001:2) assert that "an assessment is a key component of teaching and learning process".
-This means that formative assessment is integral part of teaching and learning; however, little evidence exist that teachers actually use formative assessment to inform planning and teaching, hence, evaluation of Social Studies students' learning using formative assessment would be considered reasonable, given the fact that teachers' knowledge base might influence the way students proceed with learning and the way they are tested.
-Eshun (2013:17) posits that "teaching Social Studies is stressed to be done in studentcentred techniques and strategies.
+This, however, little evidence exist that teachers actually use formative assessment to inform planning and teaching, hence, evaluation of Social Studies students' learning using formative assessment would be considered reasonable, given the fact that teachers' knowledge base might influence the way students proceed with learning and the way they are tested.
+Eshun (2013:17) posits that "teaching Social Studies is stressed to be done in student-centred techniques and strategies.
 Brainstorming, role-playing, simulation, discussion and debate were the major techniques stressed by both Colleges of Education curriculum and the JHS Social Studies syllabus."
-The provision of education at the basic, junior and senior high schools, colleges of education and other levels at one time or the other took various forms as a result of experiments, innovations and reforms that have been implemented.

-According to Bekoe, Eshun and Bordoh (2013:28) "... in formulating formative assessment and scoring, tutors rather laid emphasis on cognitive domain to the neglect of affective and psychomotor domains which are also of paramount importance...
+This according to Bekoe, Eshun and Bordoh (2013:28) "... in formulating formative assessment and scoring, tutors rather laid emphasis on cognitive domain to the neglect of affective and psychomotor domains which are also of paramount importance...
 Tutors were not using scoring rubrics, concept mapping, scaffolding and portfolio as tools in formative assessment for teaching and learning of Social Studies in Colleges of Education."
-Evaluation of Social Studies students' learning using formative assessment practices in Social Studies at the Colleges of Education hardly caught the serious attention of the stakeholders in education.
-There are thirty-eight public colleges of education in Ghana, all of which turn out about 9000 teachers annually.
+The seriousness of the matter is that there are thirty-eight public colleges of education in Ghana, all of which turn out about 9,000 teachers annually.
+This will increase little above 15,000 based on the recent trainee intake in the 2013/2014 academic year.
 These teachers are expected to teach various subjects including Social Studies at the basic level of education.
-Products of the Colleges of Education, thus, have an onerous responsibility of laying a firm and sound foundation in the educational career of the young ones entrusted to their care.
+Products of the Colleges of Education, thus, have an onerous responsibility of laying a firm and sound foundation in the educational career of the young ones entrusted into their care.
 This implies that the system of assessment at the colleges of education need not be taken for granted if qualities trained teachers are to be produced from the colleges.